hyperledger/identus-cloud-agent/docs/docusaurus/dids/deactivate.md

 This is crucial for the security and risk management of identity owners.

 Similar to [DID update](./update.md), the deactivation of a PRISM DID is a process of putting deactivate-operation on the blockchain so that other participants know that the DID is no longer active.
-The PRISM DID method only allows published DID to be updated.
+The PRISM DID method only allows published DID to be deactivated.

 ## Roles